Featured Partner Post

 Here are several ways you can incorporate texture:

 - Rugs and Carpets: These can be a great source of texture.
 Consider a plush rug in a seating area or a natural fibre rug like jute or sisal.
-Even a rug with a high pile or interesting woven pattern can add a layer of texture.
+Even a rug with a high pile or interesting woven pattern can add a layer of texture, try out carpets in Dubai.

 - Cushions and Throws: A mix of fabrics on your sofa and chairs can add instant warmth and depth.
 Consider velvet, faux fur, linen, or wool in a variety of patterns and colours.
 You can also use quilted or knitted throw blankets.